New Bankruptcy Law

-The New Bankruptcy Law can have a huge effect on your available filing options and decision to file bankruptcy.
-The New Bankruptcy Law is particularly important in San Diego, California with regard to bankruptcy exemptions.
-Among the most notable, and critical changes, brought about by the New Bankruptcy Law are:
+The BAPCPA can have a huge effect on your available filing options and decision to file bankruptcy.
+The BAPCPA is particularly important in San Diego, California with regard to income (how much money you can make and still file) and determining exemptions and what assets you can keep.
+Among the most notable, and critical changes, brought about by the BAPCPA are:

 (A) Establishment of the Credit Counseling requirement;

-(C) The addition of a residency requirement affecting bankruptcy exemptions; and
+(C) The addition of a residency requirement affecting exemptions;

-(D) Drastic curtailing of your ability to eliminate student loans in bankruptcy.
+(D) Drastic curtailing of your ability to eliminate student loans.

 Credit Counseling

-The New Bankruptcy Law created a Credit Counseling requirement: In order to file a consumer bankruptcy (that is, a non-business bankruptcy), you must complete a 2-Step Credit Counseling process:
+The BAPCPA created a Credit Counseling requirement: In order to file a consumer case (that is, a non-business case), you must complete a 2-Step Credit Counseling process:

 The class must be completed for the particular district that you live in.
 For example, if you live in San Diego, California, then you must complete credit counseling for the Southern District of California, which is the district that covers San Diego County.